matticus1120/React-Redux-Blog-from-Scratch/README.md

 # React Redux Blog from "Scratch"

-This is a work-in-progress project that exists just so that I can teach myself (and hopefully others!)
-Redux.
-Along the way I'm leaving notes, comments, and links, so that I can remind myself where I learned certain things along the way.
+This is a work-in-progress project that exists just so that I can teach myself Redux.
+I'm leaving notes, comments, and links, so that I can remind myself where I learned certain things along the way.

+The app allows you to create and edit blog posts and categories.

 ## To get started: